mhightower83/AbendInfo/ReadMe.md

      resets.
 For this case, install a mini BP handler that redirects to the Exception 0 handler.
 Letting the SDK's exception process make the BP known.
 Register epc2 holds the address of the BP instruction.
+  4. WIP - Network Health Monitor component - The goal for this extension was to get a handle on why the WiFi stops working.
+So far no success.
+     (My suspension is a hardware design flaw, resulting in a WiFi hang, which would not be unusual for a complex network chip.
+Without an errata sheet, we will never know.
+And, if we had access to one, we could never speak of it because of NDAs.)
-  4. WIP - Network Health Monitor component - Now checks if we can receive packets, by sending ARPs to the gateway and looks at the size of the ARP table.
+     * Now checks if we can receive packets, by sending ARPs to the gateway and looks at the size of the ARP table.
 Also verifies we still have a local IP Address.
-A failure is assumed after
-     20 minutes and an empty ARP table.
+A failure is assumed after 20 minutes and an empty ARP table.
 Uses an unstructured method to gain access to lwIP's ARP table.
+     Also added, logic to monitor WiFi Buffer Pools.

 ## Details
 Some default exception events are only announced if you are running `gdb`.
 In the absence of `gdb`, they are seen as Hardware WDT Reset or Software WDT Reset.
 To gain access to a stack trace when `gdb` is not installed, this library installs handlers that convert those events to an `ill` instruction, EXCCAUSE 0, crash.
 Look at the stack trace before the `ill` instruction was encountered.